Proxy marriage

-A proxy wedding or proxy marriage is a wedding in which one or both of the individuals being united are not physically present, usually being represented instead by other persons.
-If both partners are absent a double proxy wedding occurs.
+A proxy wedding or proxy marriage is a wedding in which one or both of the individuals being united are not physically present, usually being represented instead by other persons (proxies).
+If both partners are absent, this is known as a double proxy wedding.

-Marriage by proxy is usually resorted to either when a couple wish to marry but one or both partners cannot attend for reasons such as military service, imprisonment, or travel restrictions; or when a couple lives in a jurisdiction in which they cannot legally marry.
+Marriage by proxy is usually resorted to in one of two situations: either a couple wish to marry but one or both partners cannot attend (for reasons such as military service, imprisonment, or travel restrictions); or a couple lives in a jurisdiction in which they cannot legally marry.

-In most jurisdictions, both parties to a marriage must be physically present, and proxy weddings are not recognized as legally binding.
-Under the English common law, however, if a proxy marriage is valid by the law of the place where the marriage was celebrated (the lex loci celebrationis) then it will be recognised in England and Wales.
+In most jurisdictions, the law requires that both parties to a marriage be physically present: proxy weddings are not recognized as legally binding.
+Under the English common law, however, if a proxy marriage is valid under the law of the place where the marriage was celebrated (the lex loci celebrationis) then it will be recognised as valid in England and Wales.

 History

+Early Modern

-Starting in the Middle Ages, European monarchs and nobility sometimes married by proxy.
-Some examples of this include:
+Starting in the Middle Ages, European monarchs and nobility sometimes married by proxy; by the end of the 19th century the practice had largely died out.
+One of the first known proxy marriages in Western history was between Clovis I King of the Franks and Clotilde, in 496.